Sudan Crisis

 Fundraising is another great way to help and there are lots of ways to get involved – from taking on a sporting challenge to organising an event at work, home or school.
 For more information, please visit our fundraising page.

-For other ways to help, visit our website here.
+For many other ways to support refugees, click here.

 Where can I find out more about UNHCR's work in Sudan?

-For latest updates on this and other crises that UK for UNHCR supports, follow our social media channels and sign up to our email updates.
+For the latest updates on Sudan and other crises that UK for UNHCR supports, follow us on Instagram here and sign up to our email updates.

 For the latest UNHCR data relating to the Sudan emergency, please visit the UNHCR Operational Data site here.